-A: The reason I tried the vagus nerve stimulator (vns) is because I had been going from meds to meds and not one or a combination of meds really fully control my seizures and allow me to be seizure-free.
-So my doctor and I think it is time to tried something different and effective.
-Since my seizures is interfering with my life, I think I should be able to go ahead and handle the risks and benefits as a child of GOD.
-But after several months of having the vns surgery, my doctor and I agree to take it out which requires another surgery.
+A: I tried the vagus nerve stimulator (vns) because I had been going from one medicine to another and no combination of medicine really fully controlled my seizures to allow me to be seizure-free.
+So my doctor and I thought it was time to try something different and more effective.
+Since my seizures were interfering with my life, I think I should be able to go ahead and handle the risks and benefits as a child of GOD.
+Several months after the vns surgery, my doctor and I agreed to take it out which required another surgery.
 So the vns did not really work for me.
-As I recalled, all of this took place when I was in my 20's studying in college.
+All of this took place when I was in my 20's studying in college.

 Q: Did you consider surgery to be an option to control your seizures?

 A: Yes, since the cause for my epilepsy is cortical dysplasia and neurosurgery could be an option according to my doctor.
 The only thing that kept me from going ahead with neurosurgery was courage or whether I have the guts to go ahead with surgery.
 Since I was born with this disorder, there must be a reason.
 So, after careful consideration, I decided to be a candidate for neurosurgery.
 Since I am a Christian, GOD will be with me in everything I go through.
 No matter how big the risk is, GOD is my savior.
 So, I finally have enough courage to go through with it.
 Fortunately, after the surgery, half of the bad tissue was removed and I was able to recover.